-While the volume of content, backlinks, and content are not the only things to help you rank- they are certainly important and you can’t wish them away for now.
+While the volume of content, back links, and content are not the only things to help you rank your new blog- they are certainly important and you can’t wish them away for now.

-Our focus here is finding out how you as a new blogger can compete against authority websites.
+Our focus here is finding out how you can rank your new blog and compete against authority websites.
 So, let’s dive deep into the findings of my research.

 While many new bloggers want to focus on a broad category of topics that they are comfortable in, the first key step to winning against authority websites is going narrow into a niche.

-For new bloggers, niching down helps you get to focus on one particular topic and go deep into it.
+Niching helps you in focusing on one particular topic and go deep into it.
 This works much better, compared to spreading thinly on a variety of topics.

 With a niche, you get to build some level of depth in your particular topic, and the chances of succeeding in competing against authority blogs increase exponentially.

-Long-tail keywords if targeted will help you rank and satisfy the intent of search engine users who need a more specific result to a search question.
+Long-tail keywords if targeted will help you rank your new blog and satisfy the intent of search engine users who need a more specific result to a search question.

 In the end, while you certainly couldn’t have won traffic on the generalized short terms that have higher search volumes, you get to gain traffic from a category of users who need specific answers to their specific queries.

-Great thing is, long-tail keywords are easier to optimize for ranking and do not require high off-page investments to rank, compared to competitive short keywords and phrases.
+Great thing is, long-tail keywords are easier to optimize for ranking and do not require high off-page investments to rank your new blog, compared to competitive short keywords.